wiggs199/Horoscope-App-/README.md

 # Horoscope-App-
-Horoscope that finds your zodiac sign - Javascript
+Horoscope that finds your zodiac sign - JavaScript